Estimate Time5 min

 Give extra for extra effort: If your coffee order sounds something like this: “2 and a half pumps of vanilla, half soy and half almond milk, a dusting of cinnamon, and extra hot,” tip more generously than you would normally.
 Giving a little more money is courteous anytime someone goes above and beyond.
 For instance, while it’s customary to tip between 10% and 15% of a food delivery bill, boost that up if the total is modest, say $10, or if the driver braves harsh weather to drop off your pepperoni pizza.

 Create a standard operating procedure: Jot down the tipping situations you might face and how you’d like to respond.
-For example, you can decide that, in general, you won’t tip at convenience stores, will put the change from your morning muffin into the tip jar, give a minimum of 18% at restaurants, and generally not go over 15% at other places unless service is exceptional.
+This isn’t to suggest ways of tipping less than you might otherwise but simply to have a plan of action before a tip is requested.
+For example, you can decide that, in general, you won’t tip at self-service convenience stores, will put the change from your morning muffin into the tip jar, give a minimum of 18% at restaurants, and generally not go over 15% at other places unless service is exceptional.
 By following some guidelines, you’ll be less apt to tap the 25% button hastily.

 And if you do panic and hit a high percentage, give yourself some grace.